No results for ""

 Read time: 25 minutes

 Hello and welcome to LaunchDarkly!
-We’re excited you are here.
-LaunchDarkly serves a suite of helpful tools that help you ship your code safer, faster, and more effectively with whatever language and frameworks you use today.
+We’re excited to meet you.
+LaunchDarkly serves a suite of tools that help you ship your code safer, faster, and more effectively with whatever language and frameworks you use today.

-3. Install a LaunchDarkly Software Development Kit (SDK)
+2. Install a LaunchDarkly software development kit (SDK)

-5. Retrieve the value of our first feature flag from your own code
+4. Retrieve the value of the feature flag from your code

-7. Create an audience for that first feature flag to target
+6. Create an audience for that feature flag to target

 First, let’s talk about what a feature flag is and why it is useful.